-- Development and management of the Common Operating Picture Report (COPR); - Provision of a facility wherein public safety representatives and partners such as departmental consequence management officers (CMOs), federal government, industry, and CSO representatives may conduct coordination (face-to-face or virtually); - Through a coordinated approach, provide assistance, support, and where necessary and appropriate, direction to local authorities to stabilize the situation and minimize impacts on Albertans: and - Support communications for the provincial response to the emergency.
+- development and management of the Common Operating Picture Report (COPR); - provision of a facility wherein public safety representatives and partners such as departmental consequence management officers (CMOs), federal government, industry, and CSO representatives may conduct coordination (face-to-face or virtually); - through a coordinated approach, provide assistance, support, and where necessary and appropriate, direction to local authorities to stabilize the situation and minimize impacts on Albertans; and - support communications for the provincial response to the emergency.

 The POC watch station is staffed 24/7 and acts as the primary all-hazards emergency management information intake centre for the GoA.
-It does not replace, assume priority over, or discharge the responsibility of local authorities or other responsible parties to report to the appropriate reporting centres (e.g. the Environmental and Dangerous Goods Emergencies call line).
-The POC monitors the province as well as incidents and events outside Alberta, with the potential to impact Albertans at home and abroad.
+It does not replace, assume priority over, or discharge the responsibility of local authorities or other responsible parties to report to the appropriate reporting centres (e.g., the Environmental and Dangerous Goods Emergencies call line).
+The POC monitors the province, as well as incidents and events outside Alberta, with the potential to impact Albertans at home and abroad.
 The POC uses a variety of information channels to build, maintain, and ensure shared situational awareness.
-These include but are not limited to other GoA duty/operations centres, GoA regionally deployed staff (e.g. AEMA Field Officers), open-source media, social media, as well as community and industry partners.
+These include but are not limited to other GoA duty/operations centres, GoA regionally deployed staff (e.g., AEMA Field Officers), open-source media, social media, as well as local authority and industry partners.

 Provincial Duty Officers collect, record, and assess incoming information and then, as appropriate, route that information to relevant stakeholders.
-Much of this work is done within the

-POC's incident management software, the Alberta Disaster Local Area Network (ABDLAN).
+Much of this work is done within the POC's incident management software, the Alberta Disaster Local Area Network (ABDLAN).
 The POC issues a Daily Situation Report (DSR) that is shared widely with stakeholders across the province.
 During incidents, the POC will adopt an operating rhythm with scheduled release times for various incident reports, the COPR being the most widely shared.
+The POC can be contacted at <a href="mailto:mailt